 Why do you need an opt-in form?

 An opt-in form allows you to collect essential information from a website visitor and add them to your mailing list.
-Here is an example from OptinMonster.
+Here is an example from Nerdy Joe.

-Opt-in forms also allow you to control your audience and the content you are nurturing them.
-Virtually, all online businesses have their opt-in form at the bottom or middle of the screen, depending on preference.
+Opt-in forms also allow you to have control over your audience and the content you are nurturing them.

 According to MailChimp data, email list growth rates increased by an average of 50.8% after adding a pop-up form to their site — making it a powerful lead capture resource.

-Pop-up forms are typically small windows or specific types of layering that suddenly appear in the forefront of a website’s visual interface when a user/visitor clicks on a call-to-action or other page component.
+Pop-up forms are typically small windows or specific types of layering that suddenly appear in the forefront of a website’s visual interface when a user/visitor clicks on a call-to-action or poses a given action.